IMperiumX/Code-Dissection/README.md

-# CodeReadingJournal
+# Code Dissection

-Welcome to the CodeReadingJournal!
+Welcome to the Code Dissection!
 This repository is a collection of documented code-reading experiences from various open-source projects.
 The goal is to provide insights and understanding into the internals of different tools, libraries, and frameworks.

 ## Purpose